-Well Newborn Inpatient Care
+Well Newborn Care

-This health plan covers well newborn care when it is furnished during the covered inpatient maternity stay.
+This health plan covers well newborn care when it is furnished during a covered inpatient maternity stay or during a covered outpatient maternity admission in a licensed outpatient birthing center.
 This coverage includes:

-- Pediatric care that is furnished for a well newborn by a physician (who is a pediatrician); or by a nurse practitioner. - Routine circumcision that is furnished by a physician. - Newborn hearing screening tests that are performed by a covered provider before the newborn child (an infant under three months of age) is discharged from the hospital to the care of the parent or guardian.
+- Pediatric care that is furnished for a well newborn by a physician (who is a pediatrician); or by a nurse practitioner. - Example 2 Routine circumcision that is furnished by a physician. - Newborn hearing screening tests that are performed by a covered provider before the newborn child (an infant under three months of age) is discharged to the care of the parent or guardian.